dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 Do not forget to import `APP_INITIALIZER` from `@angular/core` and the desired DSP-UI modules from `@dasch-swiss/dsp-ui`.

+The contents of the configuration can be accessed via `AppInitService`s member `config`.
+Just include `AppInitService` in you service's or component's constructor.

 ## Usage
 <!-- TODO: add the modules to app.modules and use them as usual  -->
 <!-- app.modules -->